batty2021/Amazon_Vine_Analysis/README.md

 Enter the world of Big data as we perform ETL on dataset from Amazon.

 # Overview of the analysis:
-The purpose of this Analysis is from one of amazon office products reviews dataset and used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+ one of amazon office products reviews dataset needs more Analysis so I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Then i used PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in my dataset.

 # Results:
 The total paid and unpaid office products rerviews are 2,642,215  , from this 49% are vine and 60% are non-vine.